HumeraShaik24/Dynamic-pricing-model-for-Ecommerce/README.md

 - Apply more advanced models like XGBoost or Random Forest
 - Integrate real-time competitor price APIs
 - Include additional features like ad spend, time of day, or coupon activity
-- Deploy model using a dashboard (Streamlit or Power BI)

 ---